JedLee6/Flutter_In_Practice_V2_English/chapter02/section02-widgets introduction.md

 ## 2.2.8 Using the RenderObject to customize Widgets

-Both StatelessWidget and StatefulWidget are used to compose other components.
+Both StatelessWidget and StatefulWidget are used to compose other widgets.
 They do not have a corresponding RenderObject.
-Many of the basic components in the Flutter library are not implemented through StatelessWidget and StatefulWidget, such as Text, Column, Align, etc., which are like building blocks, StatelessWidget and StatefulWidget can build blocks in different ways, but only if there are blocks, which are implemented using a custom RenderObject.
-In fact, the original way that Flutter defines components is by defining a RenderObject, with StatelessWidget and StatefulWidget as just two helper classes.
-Here's a quick demonstration of how to define a component using a RenderObject:
+Many of the basic widgets in the Flutter library are not implemented through StatelessWidget and StatefulWidget, such as Text, Column, Align, etc., which are like building blocks, StatelessWidget and StatefulWidget can build blocks in different ways, but only if there are blocks, which are implemented using a custom RenderObject.
+In fact, the original way that Flutter defines widgets is by defining a RenderObject, with StatelessWidget and StatefulWidget as just two helper classes.
+Here's a quick demonstration of how to define a widget using a RenderObject:

 ```dart
 class CustomWidget extends LeafRenderObjectWidget{